stevenrskelton/stevenrskelton.github.io/_posts/2013-07-25-ostrich-not-just-for-stats-also-for-thrift-api-documentation.md

 ```

 With all the heavy lifting out of the way, we are left to wire up routes so our HttpServer can respond to file requests.
-By default the Ostrich service will respond to all browser requests with the `text/html` content type, which is perfect
+By default, the Ostrich service will respond to all browser requests with the `text/html` content type, which is perfect
 for any HTML documentation.

 ```scala